Skip to main content

 Wastewater that is hazardous only because it exhibits the corrosivity characteristic and is transferred immediately (i.e., through an engineered conveyance device) into an elementary neutralization unit is not counted toward generator status.
 However, these wastes must be reported on the Waste Generation and Management form using management code H121 "Neutralization only.”

-Wastewater stored or accumulated at the facility without immediate introduction through an engineered conveyance device prior to entering a defined wastewater treatment unit or elementary neutralization unit, must be counted for purposes of determining generator status and reported on the Waste Generation and Management form using the code H135 “Discharge to sewer/POTW or NPDES with prior storage.”
+Wastewater stored or accumulated at the facility without immediate introduction through an engineered conveyance device prior to entering a defined wastewater treatment unit or elementary neutralization unit, must be counted for purposes of determining generator status and reported on the Waste Generation and Management form using the code H136: "Discharge to sewer/POTW (with prior storage – with or without treatment) or H137 Discharge with NPDES permit (with prior storage – with or without treatment)".

 Example: An electroplating operation generates chromium-contaminated wastewater that is collected in 55-gallon drums and stored for no more than 90 days.
 The waste is then transferred into an on-site wastewater treatment unit where the chromium is precipitated out and the water is discharged to a POTW.
 Since the wastewater does not immediately enter the wastewater treatment unit, it must be counted toward generator status and reported on the Waste Generation and Management form.
-Use the management code as H135: "Discharge to sewer with prior accumulation or storage."
+Use the management code as H136: "Discharge to sewer/POTW (with prior storage – with or without treatment) or H137 Discharge with NPDES permit (with prior storage – with or without treatment)"

 Note: Any hazardous sludges or residuals removed from a wastewater treatment unit must be counted toward determining generator status and must be reported on the annual report.
 Use an additional Waste Generation and Management form.
 Hazardous wastewater transported by a vessel to an offsite wastewater treatment unit should be reported using the management code that best describes the treatment process.